LIT-Protocol/docs/docs/ToolsAndExamples/SDKExamples/OnchainMetadata/setup.md

 `client.connect()` will return a promise that resolves when you are connected to the Lit Network.
 You may also listen for the `lit-ready` event.

-In the code examples we make the litNodeClient available as a global variable so that it can be used throughout the web app.
+In the code examples, we make the litNodeClient available as a global variable for use throughout the web app.
 :::